chiboozor/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6-print_line.c - draws a straight line on the terminal based on the number passed to the print_line function

 7-print_diagonal.c - prints a diagonal n times using '\'.
 The outer loop iterates n time, while the inner loop iterates j times printing spaces equal to the current iteration i.e j prints two spaces for i = 2 before printing the backslash, prints 4 spaces for i = 5 before printing the backslah and so on.

+8-print_square.c - prints a square of size 'size'.
+The outer loop iterates to create the square's height, while the inner loop iterates to create the square's width.
+There's a check print a new line if size <= 0.

+9-fizz_buzz.c - the FizzBuzz program prints words in place of some number between 1 and 100.
+It rints 'Fizz' for numbers that are multiples of 3, 'Buzz' for numbers that are multiples of 5, and 'FizzBuzz' for multiples of both 3 and 5.
+There are two if statements: the first checks if i passes the criteria of either being a multiple of 3, 5 or both; the second checks if i != 100 for which it prints a space immediately after printing i, and does nothing if i == 100.